James Edward Wood: Early life

 James Edward Wood was born James Godwin on December 9, 1947, in Pensacola, Florida.
 At the time of his birth, Godwin's father Sherman, an alcoholic, was imprisoned in Fort Leavenworth, prompting his mother, Hazel Johnson, to leave the state with the two boys and move to Idaho.
 His childhood was apparently normal until 1955, when the 8-year-old witnessed the tragic death of his mother, who perished in a fire while saving two other workers at a potato warehouse in Rupert.
 Godwin later claimed that in his distress, he had tried to put his arms around the waist of a nearby woman, who, instead of consoling him, simply pushed him away.
 This act caused him to develop a hatred towards women, which was greatly aggravated whenever they resembled the woman who had brushed him off.

 Shortly after the tragedy, he was adopted by his aunt and uncle in Idaho Falls, who changed his name to James Edward Wood.
 During this time period, Wood claimed to have been abused both physically and mentally, which caused him to lash out frequently.
-Unable to control him, his adoptive parents sent him to the Idaho Youth Training Center in St. Anthony, from where Wood attempted to escape on eight separate occasions but was always caught and returned.
+Unable to control him, his adoptive parents sent him to the Idaho Youth Training Center in St. Anthony, from where Wood attempted to escape on eight occasions but was always caught and returned.
 In 1963, his father was released from prison and offered to take care of him, with Wood readily accepting and boarding the first bus to Shreveport, Louisiana, where Sherman had moved to.
 They lived together for some time until Wood moved to Missouri to enter flight school, marrying a woman there in 1966.
 However, he claimed that shortly after his marriage, he began raping women in Missouri and Illinois.